 Sandrine BERTHON-FABRY obtained her Ph.D. in 1994 from University of Bordeaux, France in Chemical sciences specialized in materials.
 She got a post doctorate position at CSIC-ICMAB in Barcelona, Spain, in 1995.
 She joined the PERSEE centre of MINES Paris-PSL, France in 1996 as researcher.
-Her researches deal with materials for energy conversion, storage and elaboration, conservation.
-It covers the characterization of (nano)materials based on carbon, metal oxide, organic-inorganic composites applied to PEMFC, lithium batteries, supercapacitors or as superinsulating materials.
+Her researches deal with materials for energy conversion, storage and conservation.
+It covers the elaboration, characterization of (nano)materials based on carbon, metal oxide, organic-inorganic composites applied to PEMFC, lithium batteries, supercapacitors or as superinsulating materials.
 She has been involved in more than 25 R&D projects and has authored about 180 scientific publications (articles, patents, conferences).

 Yasser Ahmad works at Fahad Bin Sultan University in Tabuk (KSA).
 In 2013, he earned his Ph.D. from Clermont Auvergne University in France.
-His research focuses on the synthesis of functional (nano)carbons under a fluorinated environment, their characterization and their commercialization for application in lithium batteries and fuel syntheses are focused on creating those materials via heterogeneous gas/solid reactions in a variety of fluorine atmospheres (F2, HF, TbF4, XeF_2 , etc.).
+His research focuses on the synthesis of functional (nano)carbons under a fluorinated environment, their characterization and their commercialization for application in lithium batteries and fuel cells, among other energy storage technologies.
+The majority of syntheses are focused on creating those materials via heterogeneous gas/solid reactions in a variety of fluorine atmospheres (F2, HF, TbF4, XeF2, etc.).